dkirkby/bossdata/bin/scripts.rst

 Each data file download is streamed to a temporary files with `.downloading` appended to their name then renamed to remove this extension after the download completes normally.
 If a download is interrupted or fails for some reason, the partially downloaded file will remain in the local mirror.
 Re-running a `bossfetch` command will automatically re-download any partially downloaded file.

+By default, downloading is split between two parallel subprocesses but you can change this with the `--nproc` option.
+For downloading "lite" files, using more than 2 subprocesses will probably not improve the overall performance.

 .. _bossplot:

 bossplot